 - Cruises are both 1.5 – 2 hours long.

-- Pricing is identical with adult tickets at $25.00 and children (3-12) at $15.00.
+- Tickets Prices are identical (and reasonable) with adult tickets at $25.00 and children (3-12) at $15.00.
 Under 2 is free.
 Booking online yields a $3 discount on tickets.
 A printable coupon is available on the site, for $3.00 off each ticket in your party should you choose to purchase tickets in person.

 - During peak season these tours are full so reservations are recommended.